Aubreymcfato/newclues/clues_.md

 [96](http://www.cluetrain.com/newclues/#96).
 There's so much more music in the world.
-C’è così tanta più musica nel mondo.
+C’è così tanta musica in più nel mondo.

 [97](http://www.cluetrain.com/newclues/#97).
 We now make most of our culture for ourselves, with occasional forays to a movie theater for something blowy-uppy and a \$9 nickel-bag of popcorn.